 After satisfying your free throw shooting goals, you are now ready to work on other areas and your perimeter game.

 - Shoot some angle bank shots, from 5 feet to 15 feet away, both sides of the basket.
 Learn the spot to aim on the glass so you can use this shot from the angle when needed or under pressure.
 It’s an easier shot and helps with the inside game.

-2. Continue now with 10-15 foot jumpers in an arc around the court, looking to swish two in a row from five different spots.
-Beginners or young players can just go for two makes in a row from each of the spots.
+2. Continue now with 10-15 foot jumpers in an arc around the court, looking to make two in a row from five different spots.

-3. Next, head back to the free throw line and make two swishes in a row.
-Your goal is to do it in two shots, but continue shooting until you do hit two swishes in a row.
+5. Now, back to the free throw line and hit your first two attempts.
+If not, continue till you hit two swishes in a row.

 6. It’s now time to work on 3-point shooting, if you feel ready for the distance.
 Always start at the top of the key area, because it is an extension of the free throw shot that you just perfected with two swishes.
 This should always be the first 3-point shot you perfect because it is straight on to the basket and similar to a free throw.

 7. As you advance in your shooting, make two in a row from the top of the key, then move around the arc a couple of steps at a time.
 Again, make two in a row before moving to a different spot.

 8. If you are a younger player just developing your 3-point accuracy, or a veteran looking to become more consistent, you can stay in one spot and shoot 10 to test yourself before moving.
 The goal is to consistently make 7 of 10, 70%, to show you are indeed a good 3-point shooter.

 Eventually, a nice test to end with is shooting 10 shots from five different spots, two shots from each spot, (both corners, both wings, and the top of the key).
 Note how many you make out of 10 and try for perfection (10 of 10) or beating your personal best.